GregorioMonari/VirtualShockProject/README.md

 ## Modules
 - `hardware`: logisim components, ram and roms
 - `frontend`: angular ide
-- `virtual-machine`: websocket based virtual machine
+- `virtual-machine`: java based virtual machine
-- `parser`: http based assembly parser
+- `compiler`: node based assembly and rtl parser

+The compiler allows to perform 2 tasks:
+1. Parse rtl code to machinecode
+2. Parse assembly code to machinecode

 ## Quick start for developers
 1. From the root directory, build the backend with docker-compose: